You may always be interested in learning a foreign language. But picking a language that suits you best can be exciting yet challenging.

 You can learn French or German more quickly if your mother tongue is close to it.
 This is because the language is linguistically similar to your native tongue.

 As a Romance language, French grew out of colloquially spoken Latin on the Iberian Peninsula.
-Although German origin is the same but belongs to a distinct branch, the West Germanic language family.
+German origin is the same, but it belongs to a distinct branch, the West Germanic language family.

 Even though both belong to different sub-branches, their Latin roots are the same.
 That is why there is a lot of overlap between the words, phrases, grammar, and other fundamental parts of the language.